greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/How-Tos_1_1.md

 ---
 title: Sales Development How-Tos
 description: Use this page to quickly learn the basics of inbound lead management, outbound account management, as well as all other main Sales Development processes that we use like enrolling to a sequence, and creating opportunities.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/How-Tos_1_1/
+linkTitle: Sales Development How-Tos
+type: docs
 ---

 While the contents below are meant to get you up to speed quickly, we also have a wealth of resources for team members that are looking to perfect their craft [here](/handbook/marketing/sales-development/sales-development-vault/).